gayathri-reddy/vendee-globe/README.md

 The boats leave from South of Portugal.
 They head south-east around the globe, sending data about their location every 60 seconds.

 ![To Dashboard](dashboard.png)

-We’ve tracked them.
-And also looked at their performance.
-But what was our journey?
-How did we end up here?

 We started off looking at various options and decided on the following architecture